digitalocean/kubecon-2022-doks-workshop/README.md

 It is unlikely you'll be able to complete the entire workshop in 90 minutes, so once you've got a cluster up and running, we encourage you to work through the chapter that looks most interesting to you and finish up the other chapters at another time.

 ### Promo Code
 In this workshop, you will spin up a [DigitalOcean Managed Kubernetes Cluster](https://www.digitalocean.com/products/kubernetes).
-You will get a $100 credit for this workshop, and in order to redeem the credit, you will need a DigitalOcean Account.
+You will get a $100 credit for this workshop, and in order to [redeem the credit](https://docs.digitalocean.com/products/billing/promo-codes/), you will need a DigitalOcean Account.

 Once you are logged into your DigitalOcean account, go to the billing page, find the promo code section and enter the code `KIM@KCEU100`

 **Note:**
 If you have an existing DigitalOcean account that has already used a promo code, we will have to manually add the credits to your account.
 There are two ways to handle this at the session:

-1. Share the email address associated with your account and we we manually apply the code after the workshop.
+1. Share the email address associated with your account and we will manually apply the code after the workshop.
 1. Create a new account with a different email address.

 ### Prerequisites